sjbertolani/atom-language-raidelve/README.md

 2 - Start Atom

-3 - Add the contents of styles.less from this package into the global stylesheet.
-You can either find the menu to open "Stylesheet" and paste the contents there.
-Or you can use the command palette ( ctrl-shift-p ) and search for "Open Your Stylesheet".
-This is the global style settings for Atom. *If you can help to remove this step, please do it!*

-4 - In Atom, open a file containing Delve code that has the file extension ".delve".
+3 - In Atom, open a file containing Delve code that has the file extension ".delve".
 Ideally, you will see some code now highlighted.

 You may also need to do the following things depending on your computer.

-5 - Restart Atom after setting the stylesheet.
+A - Restart Atom after setting the stylesheet.

-6 - You may have to set the language in Atom to recognize the file as Delve code.
+B - You may have to set the language in Atom to recognize the file as Delve code.
 It is supposed to autodetect if the file ends in ".delve" but that has not always worked.
 See the bottom right hand corner of the Atom editor for the language setting.

+C - Add the contents of styles.less from this package into the global stylesheet.
+You can either find the menu to open "Stylesheet" and paste the contents there.
+Or you can use the command palette ( ctrl-shift-p ) and search for "Open Your Stylesheet".
+This is the global style settings for Atom.
+However, you should get some styling by default in Atom.
+This just lets you which color gets applied to which subset of tokens.

 ## Debugging why the styling doesn't work